greenstick/bootstrapping-package-management-on-exacloud/README.md

 conda install curl
 ```

 We now have updated compilers, Git, and cURL.
 We need Ruby to install Linuxbrew too, but ExaCloud has an installation that appears to work for this purpose.
-If you'd like to update it later, you can always do it using Linuxbrew using the command `brew install ruby`.
+If you'd like to install your own update version later, you can always do it using Linuxbrew using the command `brew install ruby`.

 ### Step 4
 Fourth, we need to update our `.bash_profile` to make sure it knows where to find the new compilers: